 Permission is required for access to some materials.
 Please consult the Closed Collections Schedule for a list of archives closed for processing.

 Born-digital materials in manuscript collections must be requested at least two days in advance.
-Permission to view these digital files will be granted to researchers upon application and is subject to restriction by donors or depositors.
+Permission to view these digital files will be granted to researchers upon application.
 Please review our access policies for specific information about born-digital collection materials.

 All Yale University students and faculty are welcome to study at the Beinecke.
 If you have not visited the Beinecke before, please take a moment to pre-register using your Net ID via Aeon.
 When you arrive, be sure to bring your Yale ID to compete the registration process.